• Skip to primary navigation

 Jump to Recipe

-This recipe for southwest rice and black bean casserole is versatile and delicious.
+This recipe for Mexican black beans and rice dish is versatile and delicious.
 It's easy to make and there's plenty to feed a crowd.

 Serving of southwest black beans and rice casserole

-I'm always looking for a good casserole to take to a pot luck dinner, or to serve at home.
+I'm always looking for a good casserole to take to a potluck dinner, or to serve at home.
 My chicken and black bean tortilla casserole is one of my readers' favorite posts.
-But growing up we ate a lot of rice, and since my family loves southwest flavors, I wanted to come up with a good southwest rice and black bean casserole recipe, to add to my arsenal.
+But growing up we ate a lot of rice, and since my family loves the taste of Mexican food, I wanted to come up with a good Mexican rice and black bean casserole recipe, to add to my arsenal.

 Ingredients for southwest rice and beans